nicolauda/pysystemtrade/docs/backtesting.md

 The base RawData class includes methods to get instrument prices, daily returns, volatility, and normalised returns (return over volatility).

+Periods where the daily return volatility is zero (or effectively zero) are now set to `NaN` before computing vol-normalised returns to avoid divide-by-zero warnings; downstream calculations will naturally skip those gaps.

 As we are trading futures the raw data class has some extra methods needed to calculate the carry rule for futures, and to expose the intermediate calculations.

 (Versions prior to 1.06 had a separate FuturesRawData class)